taneishi/AnomalyDetectionECG/README.md

-# Anomaly Detection on Electrocardiogram using LSTM Autoencoder
+# Anomaly Detection on Electrocardiogram

 ## Introduction